Our Charities

 That’s why our annual award ceremony recognises two important industry charities – The BRIT Trust and Nordoff & Robbins – and has so far raised over £7m to fund their vital, life-changing work.

-With your generosity and support, we’ll fund our charities’ work for years to come
+With your generous support, we’ll fund our charities’ work for years to come

 The BRIT Trust is the principal charity of the UK recorded music industry, with the key aim of improving lives through the power of music and the creative arts.